samuelelipani/samuelelipani/README.md

 ### 👋 I'm Samuele, a Physicist and Data Scientist

-🔭 I’m currently working on microbial ecology and reduction of Carbon footprint by starting from real mobility data at INFN Padova
+🔭 I’m currently working on microbial ecology collaborating with LIPh_Lab, Padova and ICTP, Trieste and reduction of Carbon footprint by starting from real mobility data at INFN, Padova

 🌱 I’m an enthusiast Physicist and Data Scientist with interests in complex systems and theoretical and experimental ecology